weijiekoh/perpetualpowersoftau/README.md

 The coordinator is using Microsoft Azure compute VMs to generate `new_challenge` files, and Blob Storage to host challenges and responses.

-Each participant can transfer their response to the coordinator via `scp`.
-This process is semi-interactive as it this requires the participant to provide their SSH key in advance.
+Each participant can transfer their response to the coordinator via `sftp`.
+This process is semi-interactive as it this requires either the participant to provide their SSH public key in advance, or the coordinator to send them a private key.
 Alternatively, they can use any of the following interactive methods:

 - BitTorrent
 - IPFS